Exclamation mark: Cantonese

 Cantonese has not historically used dedicated punctuation marks, rather relying on grammatical markers to denote the end of a statement.
 Usage of exclamation marks is common in written Mandarin and in some Yue speaking regions.
-The Canton and Hong Kong regions, however, generally refused to accept the exclamation mark as it was seen as carrying with it unnecessary and confusing Western connotations; however, an exclamation mark, including in some written representations of colloquy in Cantonese, can be used informally to indicate strong feeling.
+The Canton and Hong Kong regions, however, generally refused to accept the exclamation mark as it was seen as carrying with it unnecessary and confusing Western connotations.
+However, an exclamation mark, including in some written representations of colloquy in Cantonese, can be used informally to indicate strong feelings.